rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 |-------------------------|
 ```

-* Root set A is the parent set of set B and C.
+* Root set A is the parent set of sets B and C.
 * Set B is the parent set of set E.
 * Sets A and B both are outer or ancestor sets of set E.
-* Sets B, C and E all are inner or descendant sets to set A.
+* Sets B, C and E all are inner or descendant sets of set A.
-* Sets B and C are independent from one another.
+* Sets B and C are sibling sets and independent from one another.

-**CONCLUSION**
+**CLARIFICATION**
 If set E is a subset of set B, set F a subset of set C, and if sets B and C are
-independent from one another, then E and F are also independent from one another.
+independent from one another, then both subsets (E and F) are also independent

-Put differently, any two subsets of two independent sets are also independent
 from one another.

+In general, any two subsets of two independent sets
+are also independent from one another.